MrJava88/Pag3r-PHP-Framework/README.md

 # Updates

-I will go and add an Admin CMS soon, the PluginIncluder is currently not finished and i will work on this next.
+I will go and add an Admin CMS soon, the PluginIncluder is now working.
 This Framework is for Experienced and also inexperienced programmers, you can easy create and design your Website, also manage and work faster.